Sepsis

 A sepsis e-learning module, Sepsis Introduction, is available to all health professionals via MyLearning.
 This module helps clinicians to understand what sepsis is, its impact in the NT, how to identify and manage sepsis, and with the use of case studies, assists in applying the sepsis pathways into practice.

 A sepsis e-learning module is available from the Remote Area Health Corps (RAHC) e-learning site.
 This is for all health professionals who want to learn more about sepsis.
 The e-module uses case studies to familiarise you with the NT Health sepsis pathways and tests your knowledge about sepsis recognition and management processes.
+To complete the learning module, go to the RAHC website.

 Watch the sepsis pathophysiology video.